y60yu1ii/caps-ijkl/README.md

 # c-hjkl

-c-hjkl remaps Ctrl + hjkl into arrow keys on Linux.
+c-hjkl remaps CAPS + hjkl into arrow keys on Linux.
 (X11/Wayland/Console)

 ## Why did you make this?